jpdery/moobile-core-doc/Source/Component/Component.md

 - *[Moobile.Component](../Component/Component.md)* This Moobile.Component instance.

 -----

 ### getElement(selector) {#getElement}

-Returns this component's element or the first element within this component's element that matches the given selector.
+Returns this component's element or the first element within this component's element that matches the specified selector.

 #### Parameters: